HEFTIEProject/zarr-benchmarks/docs/index.md

 configuring a "shuffle" setting.
 This ... _link out to description of shuffle_.

-The following graphs show (in order) compression ratio, read time, and write time for different values of shuffle for the _blosc-zstd_ codec.
+The following graphs show (in order) compression ratio, read time, and write time for different values of shuffle for the _blosc-zstd_ codec (using the tensorstore library).

 ![alt text](assets/shuffle_compression.png) ![alt text](assets/shuffle_read.png)
 ![alt text](assets/shuffle_write.png)